-

 Kia Toipoto

-Kia Toipoto is a comprehensive set of actions to help close gender, Māori, Pacific and ethnic pay gaps in the Public Service.
-Fire and Emergency is commited to achieving the goals of Kia Toipoto.
-Fire and Emergency’s gender and ethnic pay gaps information was published in December 2022.
-Our first annual Kia Toipoto closing, gender and ethnic pay gap action plan 2022/23 will be published by April 2023.
+Kia Toipoto is a comprehensive set of actions to help close gender, Māori, Pacific and ethnic pay gaps across the Public Service.
+Read about Fire and Emergency’s commitment to Kia Toipoto including the actions we’re taking to address gender and ethnic pay gaps within our organisation, and our annual pay gap reports.